 New Autism Center in Granger, Indiana

-Lighthouse Autism Center is pleased to announce the opening of its sixth location in Granger, Indiana.
-The new center will open in January of 2019 and will immediately begin serving children with autism in the Granger area.
+Lighthouse Autism Center is pleased to announce the opening of its sixth location, in Granger, Indiana.
+The new autism center in Granger, IN, opened in January 2019 and will provide ABA services to over fifteen families in the Granger community.